LLNL/zfp/docs/source/faq.rst

 can occupy.
 In addition to the :c:macro:`ZFP_MAX_BITS` macro, the following table lists the maximum block size (in bits) for each scalar type, whether :ref:`reversible mode <mode-reversible>` is used, and block dimensionality.
+Note that these sizes are upper bounds that are independent of compression parameter settings, which may further constrain the storage size.

   +--------+---------+-------+-------+-------+-------+
   | type   | rev.    |   1D  |   2D  |   3D  |   4D  |